MrSwitch/hello.js/README.md

 - Items marked with a &#10003; are fully working and can be [tested here](./tests/).
 - Items marked with a &#10007; aren't provided by the provider at this time.
-- Blank items are work in progress, but there is good evidence that they can be done.
+- Blank items are a work in progress, but there is good evidence that they can be done.
-- Anything not listed i have no knowledge of and would appreciate input.
+- Anything not listed I have no knowledge of and would appreciate input.